upenn-libraries/sdbmss/README.md

 ## Developing

+### Working with docker compose locally

+See rails_app/README-development.md for instructions to run the SDBM in docker for local development.

 ### Working with the Vagrant environment

 In order to use the integrated development environment you will need to install [Vagrant](https://www.vagrantup.com/docs/installation) [do *not* use the Vagrant version that may be available for your distro repository - explicitly follow instructions at the Vagrant homepage] and the appropriate virtualization software.
 If you are running Linux or Mac x86 then install [VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads), if you are using a Mac with ARM processors then install [Parallels](https://www.parallels.com/).